 Design Principles

 Information Dissemination: Integral to GHHIN’s success is the extent to which the network inspires member participation.
-Several services (appendix 1) and strategies will be implemented to encourage users participation:
+Several services (appendix 1) and strategies will be implemented to encourage users’ participation:

 Website design – which creates shareable content, and allows for accessible sharing and recruitment options.